hyperupcall/bash-object/docs/interface.md

 # Interface

-The `bobject` command generally allows you to 'set' and 'get' different types of variables from some object hierarchy (think JSON object)
+The `bobject` command generally allows you to 'set' and 'get' different types of variables from some object hierarchy (think JSON object).

+The interface has a thin-contract design, meaning it is quite conservative in what it will accept; anything even slightly incorrect will print an error

 ## `bobject get-*`